What is Public Space Now?

-The exhibition is being hosted by the Center for Architecture, 403 NW 11th Ave., Portland, Oregon, and runs from November 7 to 27, with a First Thursday opening on November 7 from 5 to 8pm.
-An open gallery discussion of design in the public realm will be held on November 12, 6pm.
+The exhibition is being hosted by the Center for Architecture, 403 NW 11th Ave. and runs from November 7-27.
+An open gallery discussion of the future designs in the public realm will be held on November 12, 6:00pm.